 See related: Things to Do in Stuttgart, Germany

-Close to the Rhine River banks are many grand structures that depict the rich history of Koblenz.
+Close to the banks of the Rhine River Valley are many grand structures that depict the rich history of Koblenz.
 Among them is the last residence of the Electro of Trier, known as the Electoral Palace.

-Later on, the Prussian rulers occupied the region and made the Electoral palace an office building hosting various government departments.
-The duration was from 1823 to 1842, and later it hosted the Rhine province governor’s offices until 1911.
+Later, the Prussian rulers occupied the region and made the Electoral Palace an office building hosting various government departments.
+The duration was from 1823 to 1842, and later, it hosted the Rhine province governor’s offices until 1911.

-As you plan for things to do in Koblenz, be sure to include a visit to the city’s oldest church.
+As you plan for things to do in Koblenz, be sure to include a visit to the city’s oldest church, the Basilica of St. Castor.
 Yes, the Basilica of St. Castor is the oldest church in this part of the world, dating as far back as 817.
-It’s a structure rich in history that you can take in by visiting during your stay in Koblenz.
+It’s a history-rich structure you can visit during your stay in Koblenz.

 The church is protected under the UNESCO World Heritage Site and attracts many visitors who enjoy learning more.
-Imagine being in a building that has survived centuries and even once had a monastery attached to it.
+Imagine being in a building that has survived centuries and even once had a monastery attached.
 That’s an experience of a lifetime that the whole family won’t forget.

 Parts of the original structure remain, but you can also view upgrades from the 12th century.
 It suffered some damage during the bombings of the 2nd World War but underwent repair.
-Still, it managed to save the glorious star vaults that you can see on top of the choir and nave inside the church.
+Still, it saved the glorious star vaults on top of the choir and nave inside the church.